emmannl/docs/docs/difference-between-pop-ubuntu.md

 ## Enabling Linux Gaming

 System76 hardware is excellent for gaming with, and many of our users are Linux gamers.
-Vulkan drivers and libraries are installed by default, and the NVIDIA ISO comes with the latest NVIDIA driver installed by default.
+Vulkan drivers and libraries are installed by default, and the NVIDIA ISO comes with the latest NVIDIA driver installed by default, too.
 As new NVIDIA drivers are relased, they are packaged so that you will receive them as regular OS updates.
-Gamers will also find [Discord], [Lutris], [GameHub], and improved packaging of [Steam] including in our software repositories, and installable through the Shop.
+Gamers will also find [Discord], [Lutris], [GameHub], and improved packaging of [Steam] included in our software repositories, and installable through the Shop.

 [Discord]: https://discordapp.com/
 [Lutris]: https://lutris.net/